iconfu/svg-inject/README.md

 Full support for all modern browsers, and IE9+ ([full list](https://caniuse.com/#feat=svg))

-Support for IE8,IE7 with optional [PNG fallback method](#fallback-for-no-svg-support-ie--8)
+Support for IE8 and IE7 with optional [PNG fallback method](#fallback-for-no-svg-support-ie--8)

 ## License